This recycled craft project uses old golf balls to create adorable garden bugs. It’s a project suitable for adults with some assistance from kids.

 I used white wall primer (both for primer and for white paint) plus Martha Stewart craft paints (blue, green, yellow, red, black). [ See paints here at Amazon.com ]

-- Paint brushes (larger one for painting body base colour, smaller ones for painting details) [ See brushes on Amazon.com ]
+- Paint brushes (larger one for painting body base color, smaller ones for painting details) [ See brushes on Amazon.com ]

 - Sharpie markers (for details like bumblebee stripes)

 - Adhesive (Goop or E68000 or crazy glue) [ See E6800 at Amazon.com ]

 - Needle nose pliers (for shaping the wire) [ Needle nose pliers on Amazon.com ]